aiv01/aiv-fast2d/README.md

 It is the base for aiv-fast3d too, that adds support for 2.5d and 3d games.

+# Examples
+Below a very basic usage example.

+> More examples are available in [Example project](./aiv-fast2d-example).

 ```cs
 // open a window and get a OpenGL context
 Window window = new Window(1024, 576, "Title");